mmeseguer/PSSonicWall/README.md

 First of all you must **activate the SonicOS API** in your SonicWall appliance.
 SonicOS API was introduced in SonicOS 6.5.1 so if you have a previous version you must **first upgrade your appliance** in order to use this module.

-To activate the SonicOS API you can use the GUI or the CLI (instructions taken from the [SonicOS API Reference](https://www.sonicwall.com/SonicWall.com/files/fb/fb551d7e-05cf-4613-a154-2131271ccadb.pdf)).
+To activate the SonicOS API you can follow these steps(instructions taken from the [SonicOS API Reference](https://www.sonicwall.com/SonicWall.com/files/fb/fb551d7e-05cf-4613-a154-2131271ccadb.pdf)):

-GUI method:
   - Navigate to **MANAGE | Network > Appliance | Base Settings**.
   - Scroll to the **SonicOS API** section.
   - Select **Enable SonicOS API**.